mercadopago/devsite-docs/guides/shopify/integration-configuration-mercado-credito.en.md

 3. Once there, select the **Payments** option.
 4. In "Additional payment methods", click on the **Add payment methods** option.
 ----[mlb]----
-5. Go to the **Search by provider** tab and look for the new app with the name "Linha de Crédito".
+5. Go to the **Search by provider** tab and look for the new app with the name "Mercado Pago Linha de Crédito".

 ------------
 ----[mlm]----
-5. Go to the **Search by provider** tab and look for the new app with the name "Compra ahora, paga después".
+5. Go to the **Search by provider** tab and look for the new app with the name "Mercado Pago Meses sin Tarjeta".

 ------------
 ----[mla]----
-5. Go to the **Search by provider** tab and look for the new app with the name "Cuotas sin Tarjeta".
+5. Go to the **Search by provider** tab and look for the new app with the name "Mercado Pago Cuotas sin Tarjeta".

 ------------
 6. Once you have found it, select it and click **Install** and then **Connect**.